Textadept 12.6 Manual

 Find in Files

 Textadept can search for text within multiple files and directories via Ctrl+Shift+F on Windows and Linux/BSD, ⌘⇧F on macOS, and M-^F in the terminal version.
 Invoking “Find Next” prompts you for a directory to search in.
-The “Replace” entry has been substituted for a “Filter” entry that contains files and directories to include or exclude from the search.
+The “Replace” entry transforms into a “Filter” entry that contains files and directories to include or exclude from the search.

 A filter consists of a comma-separated list of glob patterns that match filenames and directories to include or exclude.
 Patterns are inclusive by default.
 Exclusive patterns begin with a ‘!’.
 If no inclusive patterns are given, any filename is initially considered.
-As a convenience, ‘/’ also matches the Windows directory separator (‘[/\]’ is not needed).
+As a convenience, ‘/’ also matches the Windows directory separator.
 The default filter excludes many common binary files and version control directories from searches.

 Tip: Textadept keeps track of filters set per-directory.
 You can also set per-directory filters in Lua by modifying ui.find_in_files_filters.
 For example, in your ~/.textadept/init.lua: